 - Refrigerate.

-- To serve, place 1/2 cup wheat berries in a tall glass, and add two peaches and cooking liquid to fill the glass.
+- To serve, place 1/2 cup wheat berries in a tall glass, add two peaches, and fill the glass with cooking liquid.

 - Add sugar if desired.
 Serve very cold.